16 Bad Habits Intelligent Men Tend to Have in Common

 Getty Images

-For these men, admitting they’re wrong can feel like a personal failure.
-They’ll argue a point to death, Googling furiously to prove they’re correct.
-It’s not about the topic anymore; it’s about winning.
-They forget that sometimes, being kind is more important than being right.
+For these men, admitting they’ve made a mistake can feel like a total personal failure.
+They will argue a point to the bitter end, Googling frantically to find a single source that supports their view.
+At that point, it’s no longer about the topic; it’s about their ego.
+They often forget that being kind or maintaining a relationship is much more important than winning a trivial argument.